bretsw/bretsw-website-build/content/post/cv.md

 ## Peer-Reviewed Conference Presentations

+**Staudt Willet**, K. B. (2019, April). *Is bigger better?
+Exploring educators’ uses and gratifications in Twitter #Edchat.* Paper to be presented at the American Educational Research Association (AERA) Annual Meeting 2019.
+Toronto, ON, Canada.

 **Staudt Willet**, K. B. (2018, October).
-Mixed methods social network analysis for understanding teacher participation and learning in digital spaces. *Research in Text Mining, Social Network Analysis, Learning Analytics, & Adaptive Learning.* Graduate student panel discussion hosted by the International Council for Educational Media (ICEM), at the Association for Educational Communications and Technology (AECT) International Convention 2018.
+Teacher participation in digital spaces: What kinds of learning spaces are on Reddit?. *Research in Text Mining, Social Network Analysis, Learning Analytics, & Adaptive Learning.* Graduate student panel discussion hosted by the International Council for Educational Media (ICEM) at the Association for Educational Communications and Technology (AECT) International Convention 2018.
 Kansas City, MO.

-**Staudt Willet**, K. B. (2018, October). *Cyborg methods: The benefits of mixing human and machine coding.* Paper to be presented at the Association for Educational Communications and Technology (AECT) International Convention 2018.
+**Staudt Willet**, K. B. (2018, October). *Cyborg methods: The benefits of mixing human and machine coding.* Paper presented at the Association for Educational Communications and Technology (AECT) International Convention 2018.
 Kansas City, MO.

-**Staudt Willet**, K. B. (2018, October). *Self-promoters, bots, and moderators: Exploring educators’ participatory actions, roles, and culture in Twitter #Edchat.* Paper to be presented at the Association for Educational Communications and Technology (AECT) International Convention 2018.
+**Staudt Willet**, K. B. (2018, October). *Self-promoters, bots, and moderators: Exploring educators’ participatory actions, roles, and culture in Twitter #Edchat.* Paper presented at the Association for Educational Communications and Technology (AECT) International Convention 2018.
 Kansas City, MO.

 **Staudt Willet**, K. B., Greenhalgh, S. P., Rosenberg, J. M., Koehler, M. J. (2018, October). *Won’t you be my neighbor?
-How education stakeholders use hyperlinks to build information neighborhoods on Twitter.* Paper to be presented at the Association for Educational Communications and Technology (AECT) International Convention 2018.
+How education stakeholders use hyperlinks to build information neighborhoods on Twitter.* Paper presented at the Association for Educational Communications and Technology (AECT) International Convention 2018.
 Kansas City, MO.

 Greenhalgh, S. P., **Staudt Willet**, K. B., Rosenberg, J. M., Akcaoglu, M., & Koehler, M. J. (2018, April). *Timing is everything: Comparing synchronous and asynchronous modes of Twitter for teacher professional learning.* Paper presented at the American Educational Research Association (AERA) Annual Meeting 2018.
 New York, NY.